No Tags Found!

 Rakhi Chandna

-This is in addition to what Rakhi has written.
-In her reply, paragraph (d) reads "One member from amongst non-governmental organizations or associations committed to the cause of women or a person familiar with the issues relating to Sexual Harassment."
+Dear Damini, this is in addition to what Rakhi has written.
+In her reply, paragraph (d) reads, "One member from amongst non-governmental organizations or associations committed to the cause of women or a person familiar with the issues relating to Sexual Harassment."

-I have recommendation for external member.
-Her name is Mrs Jyotsna Datar and her mobile No is +919321044003.
-She conducts training programmes on sexual harassment and also is a external member for various companies.
-She resides at Vashi, Navi Mumbai.
+I have a recommendation for an external member.
+Her name is Mrs. Jyotsna Datar, and her mobile number is [Phone Number Removed For Privacy-Reasons].
+She conducts training programs on sexual harassment and also serves as an external member for various companies.
+She resides in Vashi, Navi Mumbai.

 Thanks,